Siddmonde/HR-Insights/README.md

 # HR-Insights

-Created the dashboard of employees presence in oiffice.
+Created the dashboard of employees presence in office.

 Created the measures such as SL%, WFH%,etc.